 - Dedicated account manager

-- Loyalty and promotion details visible directly in cart
+- Loyalty and promotion details visible directly in the cart

 International Expansion Updates